 Years of sun exposure can make pores appear larger.
 Sun damage can thicken the skin, which leads to bigger pores.
 Prolonged sun exposure can also remove collagen, elastin and water from your skin, which causes the tissue beneath your skin to shrink and pull at the edges of your pores, making them sag and look bigger.

 An excess amount of oil and dead skin cells gathering in your pores can cause pores to appear larger than usual.
-Exfoliation and good hygiene that removes oil and dead skin from your face will keep your pores from appearing larger than they really are.
-By preventing clogged pores, you also will prevent blackheads.

-HOW TO MINIMIZE PORES
+HOW TO MINIMIZE PORES AT HOME

-CLEAN YOUR FACE REGULARLY
+WASH YOUR FACE DAILY

-USE CLAY MASKS
+USE MASKS WEEKLY

 Exfoliation is the removal of dead skin cells from the upper skin layer.
 Exfoliation brightens skin as well as leaves you with a smoother texture.

 If you are routinely removing the dead skin cells that clog your pores, your pores won’t stretch out and look larger.

 There are two types of exfoliants: